haasr/collaborative-blog/README.rst

 Using another transactional email service
 -----------------------------------------

-I suppose the email config could be changed in ``blog/settings`` to use another transactional email service that ``django-anymail`` supports, assuming it uses integer IDs for its email templates (which is an integral factor in how my app sends form data).
+I suppose the email config could be changed in ``blog.settings`` to use another transactional email service that ``django-anymail`` supports, assuming it uses integer IDs for its email templates (which is an integral factor in how my app sends form data).
 I do not know how rich the template languages are with other